Multivariate Density Estimation via Variance-Reduced Sketching: Abstract

 \section{Abstract}

-Nonparametric models are of great interest in various scientific and engineering disciplines.
-Classical kernel methods, while numerically robust and statistically sound in low-dimensional settings, become inadequate in higher-dimensional settings due to the curse of dimensionality.
-In this paper, we introduce a new framework called Variance-Reduced Sketching (VRS), specifically designed to estimate density functions and nonparametric regression functions in higher dimensions with a reduced curse of dimensionality.
-Our framework conceptualizes multivariable functions as infinite-size matrices, and facilitates a new sketching technique motivated by numerical linear algebra literature to reduce the variance in estimation problems.
+Multivariate density estimation is of great interest in various scientific and engineering disciplines.
+In this work, we introduce a new framework called Variance-Reduced Sketching (VRS), specifically designed to estimate multivariate density functions with a reduced curse of dimensionality.
+Our VRS framework conceptualizes multivariate functions as infinite-size matrices/tensors, and facilitates a new sketching technique motivated by the numerical linear algebra literature to reduce the variance in density estimation problems.
 We demonstrate the robust numerical performance of VRS through a series of simulated experiments and real-world data applications.
-Notably, VRS shows remarkable improvement over existing neural network estimators and classical kernel methods in numerous density estimation and nonparametric regression models.
-Additionally, we offer theoretical justifications for VRS to support its ability to deliver nonparametric estimation with a reduced curse of dimensionality.
+Notably, VRS shows remarkable improvement over existing neural network density estimators and classical kernel methods in numerous distribution models.
+Additionally, we offer theoretical justifications for VRS to support its ability to deliver density estimation with a reduced curse of dimensionality.